What am I doing with my second life?

 An Indian boar (Sus scrofa cristatus), a distinct subspecies of the wild boar native to India, Nepal, Sri Lanka, and Myanmar.

-🦚 We saw so many peacocks, close to a hundred over the past few days 🦚
+🦚We saw so many peacocks, close to a hundred over the past few days🦚

-They are so common here, the locals don't even give them a second look :-)
+They are so common here, the locals don't even give them a second look 😊

-In this courtship displayboth peacocks are actively fanning out their massive upper tail coverts (trains) into large, semi-circular fans to attract females (peahens).
+both peacocks are actively fanning out their massive upper tail coverts (trains) into large, semi-circular fans to attract females (peahens).

-Peahens carefully observe multiple males, choosing the peacock with the longest, most symmetrical, and vibrant train, which indicates strong genes 🦚
+choosing the peacock with the longest, most symmetrical, and vibrant train,

 Saw a barking deer, along with peacock and jungle fowl!

-This is an Indian roller (Coracias benghalensis), a strikingly colorful bird belonging to the roller family, Coraciidae
+Below is an Indian roller (Coracias benghalensis), a strikingly colorful bird belonging to the roller family, Coraciidae

-This is an Oriental magpie-robin (Copsychus saularis), a small passerine bird belonging to the Old World flycatcher family.
+Below is an Oriental magpie-robin (Copsychus saularis), a small passerine bird belonging to the Old World flycatcher family.

-This is a Red-headed vulture (Sarcogyps calvus), also famously known as the Asian king vulture or Pondicherry vulture.
+And here is a Red-headed vulture (Sarcogyps calvus), also famously known as the Asian king vulture or Pondicherry vulture.

 It is standing on a shoreline of the Kabini river eating a large carcass.

-This is a Red-naped ibis (Pseudibis papillosa),
+Below is a Red-naped ibis (Pseudibis papillosa),

 also known as the Indian black ibis or simply the black ibis.